CelalKincross/CelalKincross.github.io/README.md

 ## Acknowledgements
 - Inspired by Angela's Yu Web Dev Bootcamp and based on Ksound's [FreeCodeCamp Tutorials](https://www.FreeCodeCamp.com).
 - [How to write a good README](https://bulldogjob.com/readme/how-to-write-a-good-readme-for-your-github-project)
-- Many thanks to all those self-taught/bootcamp devs out there who insisted I keep on keeping on.
+- Many thanks to all who helped me along the way and continue to do so!

 ## Contact